 - No student will be allowed to graduate or to receive a diploma, certificate, or transcript of his record, nor will any information concerning his record be forwarded to any other institution or other person, so long as the delinquent account is outstanding.

-- Starting Fall 2014, a payment plan option is available for students paying for their tuition and fees.
+- A payment plan option is available for students paying for their tuition and fees.

 Tuition Refund Policy – Curriculum Students

 A refund shall not be made except under the following circumstances:

 - A 100 percent refund shall be made if the student officially withdraws prior to first day of class(es) of the academic

 semester as noted in the college calendar.
 Also, a student is eligible for a 100 percent refund if the class in which the student is officially registered fails to “make” due to insufficient enrollment.

 - A 75 percent refund shall be made if the student officially with- draws from the class(es) prior to or on the official 10 percent point of the semester.